AMINO COMPOUND-CONTAINING LIPIDS

 If the existence of acylated dopamine was previously hypothesized, N-arachidonoyldopamine was the first compound in this group of lipid mediators to be determined in mammalian nervous tissue (Huang SM et al., PNAS 2002, 99, 8400).

 This lipid appears similar to capsaicin (the pungent ingredient of “hot” chili peppers) not only with respect to its chemical structure (a vanillylamine moiety linked to an unsaturated acyl chain via an amide bond) but also to its potency at vanilloid receptors of type 1 present in peripheral nerves and in several brain areas (striatum, hippocampus, cerebellum).
+Clinically, it has been shown that constant local application of Capsaicin desensitized neuronal cells and leads to relief from neuropathic pain (Catalfamo LM et al., Int J Environ Res Public Health 2022, 19:11187).

 N-Arachidonoyldopamine was also shown to activate cannabinoid CB1 receptors (Bisogno T et al., Biochem J 2000, 351, 817).
 Furthermore, it has been shown that this lipid has a potent anti-HIV activity (Sancho R et al., J Immunol 2005, 175, 3990).